Cognitive Behavioral Therapy for Anxiety

 Anxiety therapy and counseling are offered by our Chicago therapists using different forms of cognitive behavioral therapy (CBT).

 You may have heard of CBT before in your search for anxiety treatment but do you know what the term really means?
-Additionally, were you aware there are different forms of CBT with some considered as “third wave” types?
+Additionally, were you aware there are different forms of CBT with some considered as “third wave”?

 Figuring out which form of CBT to use is largely determined by your unique set of circumstances, previous forms of anxiety treatment, your specific strengths and life challenge areas.